hkoosha/netty-functional/README.md

-The code above is same as implementing three top level classes, or three verbose inner anonymouse classes.
+The code above is same as implementing three top level classes, or three verbose inner anonymous classes.

-Refactoring is easy, for instance Event.rmsink(...) can easyly be written as a top level class by extending RemovedEventSink:
+Refactoring is easy, for instance Event.rmsink(...) can easily be written as a top level class by extending RemovedEventSink:

 ```java